IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 FixedInvestmentCost         Overnight investment (capital -CAPEX- and fixed O&M -FOM-) cost                                                                                                                               M€
 FixedRetirementCost         Overnight retirement (capital -CAPEX- and fixed O&M -FOM-) cost                                                                                                                               M€
 FixedChargeRate             Fixed-charge rate to annualize the overnight investment cost.
 Proportion of annual payment to return the overnight investment cost                                                            p.u.
-StorageInvestment           Storage capacity and energy inflows linked to the investment decision                                                                                                                         Yes/No
+StorageInvestment           Storage capacity and energy inflows are proportional to the investment decision.
+Yes/No
+                            For example, in a battery with 4 h duration, the storage capacity will be proportional to the power invested.
+                            In a candidate reservoir, the size is usually predetermined and can't be made proportional to the investment decision.
 BinaryInvestment            Binary unit investment decision                                                                                                                                                               Yes/No
 InvestmentLo                Lower bound of investment decision                                                                                                                                                            p.u.
 InvestmentUp                Upper bound of investment decision                                                                                                                                                            p.u.